-Description: Demolition of an existing dwelling and structures and construction of five by two storey townhouses (including attic level) over basement car parking
+Description: Demolition of the existing structures and construction of a two storey boarding house comprising 26 rooms (including a manager's room) over basement carparking.

-1. A) The following "Deferred Commencement" conditions are applied and must be satisfied before the consent can operate:-
+A) The following "Deferred Commencement" conditions are applied and must be satisfied before the consent can operate:-

 Consent is granted subject to the following "deferred commencement" conditions.
-In accordance with Section 4.16(3) of the Environmental Planning and Assessment Act, this development consent will not operate until you satisfy the Council as to the matters set out in these "deferred commencement" conditions.
+In accordance with Section 4.16(3) of the Environmental Planning and Assessment Act 1979, this development consent will not operate until the Applicant satisfies the Council as to the matters set out in these "deferred commencement" conditions.